OpenLiberty/ci.docker/README.md

     *  **Setup Infinispan Service** - Configuring Liberty session caching with Infinispan depends on an Infinispan service being available in your Kubernetes environment.
 It is preferable to create your Infinispan service by utilizing the [Infinispan Operator](https://infinispan.org/docs/infinispan-operator/main/operator.html).
 The [Infinispan Operator Tutorial](https://github.com/infinispan/infinispan-simple-tutorials/tree/main/infinispan-remote/operator/openshift) provides a good example of getting started with Infinispan in OpenShift.

+    *  **Install Client Jars and Set INFINISPAN_SERVICE_NAME** - To enable Infinispan functionality in Liberty, the container image author can use the Dockerfile provided below.
+This Dockerfile assumes an Infinispan service name of `example-infinispan`, which is the default used in the [Infinispan Operator Tutorial](https://github.com/infinispan/infinispan-simple-tutorials/tree/main/infinispan-remote/operator/openshift).
+To customize your Infinispan service see [Creating Infinispan Clusters](https://infinispan.org/docs/infinispan-operator/main/operator.html#creating-clusters).
+The `INFINISPAN_SERVICE_NAME` environment variable must be set at build time as shown in the example Dockerfile, or overridden at image deploy time.

+        *  **TIP** - If your Infinispan deployment and Liberty deployment are in different namespaces/projects, you will need to set the `INFINISPAN_HOST`, `INFINISPAN_PORT`, `INFINISPAN_USER`, and `INFINISPAN_PASS` environment variables in addition to the `INFINISPAN_SERVICE_NAME` environment variable.
+This is due to the Liberty deployment not having the access to the Infinispan service environment variables it requires.

+    ```dockerfile
+    ### Infinispan Session Caching ###
+    FROM icr.io/appcafe/open-liberty:kernel-slim-java8-openj9-ubi AS infinispan-client

+    # Install Infinispan client jars
+    USER root
+    RUN infinispan-client-setup.sh
+    USER 1001

+    FROM icr.io/appcafe/open-liberty:kernel-slim-java8-openj9-ubi AS open-liberty-infinispan

+    # Copy Infinispan client jars to Open Liberty shared resources
+    COPY --chown=1001:0 --from=infinispan-client /opt/ol/wlp/usr/shared/resources/infinispan /opt/ol/wlp/usr/shared/resources/infinispan

+    # Instruct configure.sh to use Infinispan for session caching.
+    # This should be set to the Infinispan service name.
+    # TIP - Run the following oc/kubectl command with admin permissions to determine this value:
+    #       oc get infinispan -o jsonpath={.items[0].metadata.name}
+    ENV INFINISPAN_SERVICE_NAME=example-infinispan

+    # Uncomment and set to override auto detected values.
+    # These are normally not needed if running in a Kubernetes environment.
+    # One such scenario would be when the Infinispan and Liberty deployments are in different namespaces/projects.
+    #ENV INFINISPAN_HOST=
+    #ENV INFINISPAN_PORT=
+    #ENV INFINISPAN_USER=
+    #ENV INFINISPAN_PASS=

+    # This script will add the requested XML snippets and grow image to be fit-for-purpose
+    RUN configure.sh
+    ```

-    *  **Install Client Jars and Set INFINISPAN_SERVICE_NAME** - The [infinispan-client-setup.sh](releases/latest/kernel-slim/helpers/build/infinispan-client-setup.sh) script automates the retrieval of client libraries.
-To ensure compatibility between your Liberty features and the Infinispan client, the following variables can be configured during image build time:
+    *  **Beta: Enhanced Infinispan Client Configuration** - The beta images include enhanced configurability for the Infinispan client setup.
+The [infinispan-client-setup.sh](releases/latest/beta/helpers/build/infinispan-client-setup.sh) script in beta supports the following environment variables to ensure compatibility between your Liberty features and the Infinispan client:
         * `INFINISPAN_CLIENT_VERSION`
           - Description: Sets the Infinispan client version.
 Refer to [Infinispan Release Notes](https://infinispan.org/release-notes) for major version and compatibility details.
           - Default: `"15.2.6.Final"`
+          - **Automatic Dependency Management**: For Infinispan versions < 11.0.0 (e.g., `10.1.3.Final`, `10.1.9.Final`), reactive-streams and rxjava dependencies are automatically removed as they are not required.
+For versions >= 11.0.0, these dependencies are included as they are required by Liberty's sessionCache-1.0 feature.
         * `INFINISPAN_USE_LATEST_PATCH`
-          - Description: When set to "true", `INFINISPAN_CLIENT_VERSION` will resolve to the latest patch update within its specified major-minor.
+          - Description: When set to `"true"`, `INFINISPAN_CLIENT_VERSION` will resolve to the latest patch update within its specified major.minor version.
           - Default: `"false"`
           - Note: This will resolve the highest version string found in [Maven Central](https://mvnrepository.com/artifact/org.infinispan/infinispan-jcache), which may include non-final releases (e.g., .Dev01, .Beta, or .RC versions) if they are newer than the current .Final release.
-        * `INFINISPAN_ENABLE_REACTIVE_STREAMS`
-          - Description: Enables the inclusion of Reactive Streams and RxJava transitive dependencies.
-          - Default: `"true"`
-          - Note: This is required for Infinispan 12+ to prevent runtime errors during Liberty session cache initialization but can be disabled for EOL (<12.0) client versions.
         * **TIP** - Liberty enforces specific API namespaces based on the Java EE / Jakarta EE specification level of your enabled features.
 When using Jakarta EE 10 features, the runtime environment is strictly `jakarta.*`, necessitating an Infinispan client that aligns with that specification.
 For further details on lifecycle and Java baseline requirements, refer to the [Infinispan Release Posts](https://infinispan.org/blog/tag/release/) and official [Download pages](https://infinispan.org/download/).

         <details>